-- 8. The Passaic River seen on the right begins in Mendham.
-It forms part of the border of Scherman Hoffman's 276 acres.
+- 6. Vernal Ponds: Vernal means spring.
+The vernal ponds you have passed are filled with spring rain, but can dry out in hot summer.
+This makes them perfect as spawning sites for Wood Frogs and American Toads because there are no fish in vernal ponds to eat the eggs.
+Notice the wetland indicator plants; cat-tails growing in the water. - 7.
+Scherman Hoffman donations...
+In 1965, Mr. and Mrs. Harry Scherman donated 125 acres to the New Jersey Audubon Society (established in 1897).
+Later in the 1970's more land was donated by Mr. G. Frederick Hoffman, and in 1981, the Hoffman estate house became the Sanctuary Welcome Center. - 8.
+The Passaic River seen on the right begins in Mendham.
+It forms part of the border of Scherman Hoffman's 298 acres.
 The 87 mile river has seven major tributaries before it reaches Newark Bay and the ocean.
-It supplies tap water to almost 2 million people. - The water's inhabitants here in the "head waters" (trout, caddis fly larvae, mayfly nymphs, stonefly nymphs) tell us the water quality is nearly excellent. - 10.
-The bluebird nesting boxes that are ahead on the left are often used by Eastern Bluebirds, Tree Swallows, Tufted Titmice, House Wrens and Black-capped Chickadees.
+It supplies tap water to almost 2 million people. - 9.
+The water's inhabitants here in the "head waters" (trout, caddis fly larvae, mayfly nymphs, stonefly nymphs) tell us the water quality is nearly excellent. - 10.
+The bluebird nesting boxes that are ahead in the field are often used by Eastern Bluebirds, Tree Swallows, Tufted Titmice, House Wrens and Black-capped Chickadees.
 The birds only use the nest boxes during the breeding season.
 The entrance hole is just large enough for these birds and too small for the invasive Starlings that are also cavity nesters.
 Bluebirds and Swallows are mainly insect eaters.
 Large areas of grasslands and fields are needed to supply insects for the baby birds.